The Legacy

 Strategically

-located in Temple
+located in Temple, London

-Building an Empire from experience
+Building from experience

 30 years